dataforseo/TypeScriptClient/docs/interfaces/IPageContentInfo.md

 > `optional` **header**: [`PageSectionContentInfo`](../classes/PageSectionContentInfo.md)

-parsed content of the header
+content of the header of the table

 #### Defined in

-main.ts:161835
+main.ts:161868

 ***